Hope Dworaczyk Smith: Modeling

 She began her modeling career after competing in the Miss Texas Teen USA competition when she was 16 years old.
-She was crowned Miss Teen Texas in 2000.
 From there, she was signed to Wilhelmina Models, which represented her for runway shows including Balenciaga.

 Smith appeared on the cover of the April 2009 issue of Playboy magazine together with Seth Rogen.
 Her centerfold pictorial was photographed by Stephen Wayda.
 She was later selected as the 2010 Playmate of the Year.
 Her PMOY pictorial was in the June 2010 issue of the magazine, which included a 3-D fold-out image of her.

 She has also worked as a runway model, toured for labels such as Versace, and hosted and co-produced Inside Fashion in Canada on the E! channel.

 Her runway work includes such names as Balenciaga, Robert Rodriguez, Lana Fuchs, Leila Rose, Abaete, Joanna Mastroianni, Rosa Cha, XOXO, and Miss Sixty.
 Other career highlights include a world tour for Versace with visits to Tokyo, Milan, London, and New York City, and print campaigns for brands such as Patek Philippe and Elie Saab, among others.